belgif/thematic/URI/iceg_uri_standard.md

-# ICEG-standard for URI's in data
+# ICEG-standard for URIs in data

 ## Contents